ocaml/ocaml/release-info/howto.md

 ## 5: build, tag and push the new release

 ```
-# at this point, the VERSION file contains N+devD
+# at this point, the build-aux/ocaml_version.m4 file contains N+devD
 # increment it into N+dev(D+1); for example,
 #   4.07.0+dev8-2018-06-19 => 4.07.0+dev9-2018-06-26
 # for production releases: check and change the Changes header